 Funds put train station upgrades on track in 3 states

 Some of Alabama's largest cities are getting federal help for projects that involve upgrading their train stations or developing new ones.
-Al.com reports that Birmingham, Mobile, Anniston and Tuscaloosa are each getting a share of $728,957 in grants for Alabama.
+Birmingham, Mobile, Anniston and Tuscaloosa are each getting a share of $728,957 in grants for Alabama, Al.com reported .

 Comments